 - examine the evidence that supports and does not support the obsession

-- identify cognitive distortions in the appraisals of the obsession
+- identify cognitive distortions relating to the obsession

-- develop a less threatening and alternative response to the intrusive thought, image, or idea
+- develop a less threatening alternative response to the intrusive thought, image, or idea

 A doctor may prescribe a higher dosage to treat OCD, compared with depression.
 Still, a person may not notice results for up to

 If a person with mild OCD does not receive treatment, the symptoms may still improve.
 However, without treatment, symptoms of moderate or severe OCD do not improve and may worsen.

 Treatment can be effective, but it is an ongoing process.
 In some people, OCD symptoms reappear later in life.

 Anyone who may be experiencing OCD should receive professional care and guidance.